yt-li/yt-li.github.io/research.md

 <br />

-### Highlights
+### Highlight

-* **Power converter topologies**
+* **Power converter topology**

-    **PWM active rectifier with bipolar dc outputs:** a bidirectional three-phase ac-dc converter has six power switches, is able to feed bipolar dc outputs independently with a grounding inductor.
+    **Active rectifier with bipolar dc outputs:** a bidirectional three-phase PWM ac-dc converter has six power switches, and is able to feed bipolar dc outputs independently with a grounding inductor.

 <br />